receipt-print-hq/escpos-tools/doc/esc2html.md

 # esc2html

 `esc2html` converts an ESC/POS binary file into a HTML document.
 It is currently capable of rendering some types of formatting and images, plus any ASCII text in the input file.
+Default encoding is [CP437](https://en.wikipedia.org/wiki/Code_page_437) If your ESC/POS binary file different encoding, set **SOURCE_ENCODING** environment variable.

 ```
 $ php esc2html.php receipt-with-logo.bin > output.html